Tunneling method for Hawking quanta in analogue gravity: Particle creation: subcritical flow

-{Here we shall re-analyse this phenomenon using the tunneling method with the above introduced approximant trajectory.
-Doing so we shall recover the qualitative behaviour of the aforementioned results and at the same time clarify the basic physics behind this ``at first sight puzzling'' particle production. } Let us start with the EFH condition \eqref{eq:EH_cond}. \begin{itemize} \item superluminal dispersion relation ($\xi=1$): particles fail to see any effective horizon, in fact, \eqref{eq:EH_cond} can never be fulfilled, since $|c_g^{\rm reg}|\ge 1$ always and $|v|<1$ everywhere, \item subluminal dispersion relation ($\xi=-1$): $|c_g^{\rm reg}|\le 1$ always, hence, there can be solutions of \eqref{eq:EH_cond}, even if $|v|<1$ everywhere. \end{itemize} Before particularising to a specific profile of $v(x)$, we quantify first how far from the sonic point $v=-1$ can the flow most negative value be so to still admit some solution to~\eqref{eq:EH_cond} for our subluminal dispersion relation.
-Within our setting this yields numerically the upper bound (namely, the solution of \eqref{eq:EH_cond} for $\alpha=1/2$)
+Let us then start our analysis with the EFH condition \eqref{eq:EH_cond}. \begin{itemize} \item superluminal dispersion relation ($\xi=1$): particles fail to see any effective horizon, in fact, \eqref{eq:EH_cond} can never be fulfilled, since $|c_g^{\rm reg}|\ge 1$ always and $|v|<1$ everywhere, \item subluminal dispersion relation ($\xi=-1$): $|c_g^{\rm reg}|\le 1$ always, hence, there can be solutions of \eqref{eq:EH_cond}, even if $|v|<1$ everywhere. \end{itemize} Before particularising to a specific profile of $v(x)$, we quantify first how far the flow’s most negative value can be from the sonic point, $v=-1$, while still admitting some solution to~\eqref{eq:EH_cond} for our subluminal dispersion relation.
+Within our setting this yields numerically the upper bound (namely, the solution of \eqref{eq:EH_cond} for $\alpha=1/2$)\footnote{The value for $\alpha$ is in principle arbitrarily chosen.
+In this setup, the threshold is determined by the value where the dispersion relation becomes multivalued.
+From a physical point of view, the minimal value represents that basically every object, no matter how far from forming a horizon, would radiate modes $k\sim\Lambda$.}

 For flows for which the maximally negative value remains smaller in norm than this $|v_{\rm min}|$ there cannot be any particle production, at least within the here considered formalism.
 Actually, particle creation will take place for a subluminal dispersion relation only if $|v_{-\infty}|>|v_{\rm min}|$.
 Indeed, the set of solutions to \eqref{eq:EH_cond} is consequently limited to the range of $x$ in which $|v_{-\infty}|\ge |v| \ge |v_{\rm min}|$ instead of $1>|v|>|v_{\rm min}|$.